LaurenceHo/quasar-photo-albums/README.md

 This is a simple AWS S3 album app by using Vue3, Quasar and AWS SDK.
 You can use this web app to display your photos in S3 bucket.
-Since displaying photos from S3 directly only has limited functionality (you can only display folder name as album name), I use Google Cloud Firestore to organise my S3 photo folders information as well as deploy my project to Google Cloud Firebase.
+Since displaying photos from S3 directly only has limited functionality (you can only display folder name as album name), I use Google Cloud Firestore to organise my S3 photo folder information as well as deploy my project to Google Cloud Firebase.

 ## Getting started
 ### Create S3 bucket and Cognito Identity Pool